lbarasti/simple_oauth/README.md

 # simple_oauth

-A minimal implementation of OAuth Consumer, to be relied upon when implementing OAuth1.0 flows.
+A minimal implementation of the OAuth specification designed to build OAuth1.0 flows quickly.

+`SimpleOAuth` offers a small subset of the capabilities of its counterpart in the [Crystal standard library](https://crystal-lang.org/api/latest/OAuth.html).
+It makes it easier to swap HTTP client and is simpler to navigate - by means of being a lot smaller.

 ## Installation